SocialBook User Guide

 • Edits the appointment at the specified INDEX.

-• The index refers to the index number shown in the displayed appointment list.
+• The index refers to the index number shown in the last viewed appointment list.

 • The index should be a positive integer not exceeding the last index number in the list.